dnguyen800/dnguyen800.github.io/_posts/2019-04-15-home-automation-hub.md

 ### Hubitat

-I’ve been looking into a new Smartthings competitor called **[Hubitat](https://amzn.to/2XWjOqy)**.
-In-depth reviews aren’t common for Hubitat, but I gather it is a better version of SmartThings, but missing a few things like a proper mobile app and support for some cloud-based services like Lutron Caseta.
+I’ve been looking into a new SmartThings competitor called **[Hubitat](https://amzn.to/2XWjOqy)**.
+In-depth reviews aren’t common for Hubitat, but I gather it is a better version of SmartThings, but missing a few things like a proper mobile app and support for some cloud-dependent devices like the Lutron Caseta bridge.
 I decided against ordering Hubitat as it didn’t support the standard Lutron Caseta bridge, which I currently use at my house.
 There also aren't any Hass.io add-ons or integrations to connect with Home Assistant so I wouldn't be able to use it with my Hass.io instance.